Search This Blog

 1) Ezra Wyeth – keep the step and swing the same and vary arm speed and

 2) R.T.
-Harrison and the theory of elevation – keep the arm speed constant and vary the height of the stance, the length of the swing and step.
+Harrison and the theory of elevation – keep the arm speed constant and vary the height of the stance, the length of the swing, and the step.

 Wyeth's approach is simpler and quite frankly, probably the correct approach; however, I felt more comfortable with Harrison's views and based my delivery on it, including winning a Canadian Championship in pairs.
 It worked for me because I was younger and more athletic than I am now so the complexity of the movement was less of an issue.